EHB-MCT/expert-lab-prototypes-BenoitDossoine/three-js-prototype/three-js-prototype/README.md

 * Helper functions from [drei](https://github.com/pmndrs/drei) are used to show progress updates when a new model is loaded in.
 * An express server is used as a local server, with [Axios](https://axios-http.com/docs/intro) handling the fetching of 3D models.
 * [Multer](https://github.com/expressjs/multer) is a node.js middleware used for uploading new 3D models to a local storage.

+## Author

+This prototype has been created and is maintained by [Benoît Dossoine](benoit.dossoine.be).